Ministry Apprenticeships

 A Full-time Ministry Apprenticeship

-This allows for Apprentices to work full-time in ministry, under the supervision of a trainer.
-We would especially recommend a two year full-time ministry apprenticeship to anyone who is considering ongoing full-time paid ministry in the future.
-We recognise there are different pressures at different stages of life, and so we work with young or old to make their training as achievable and effective as possible!
+This allows for Apprentices to work full-time in ministry under the supervision of a trainer.
+We would especially recommend a two-year full-time ministry apprenticeship to anyone who is considering full-time paid ministry in the future.
+We recognise there are different pressures at different stages of life, so we work with younger or older apprentices to make training as achievable and effective as possible!

 A Part-time Ministry Apprenticeship

-While a full-time apprenticeship is preferable, part-time apprenticeships allow for apprentices to be trained in some areas of ministry, while also supporting themselves financially through part-time secular work, or alongside further study.
+While a full-time apprenticeship is preferable for training gospel workers, part-time apprenticeships allow apprentices to be trained in some areas of ministry while also supporting themselves financially through part-time secular work, or alongside further study.

-If you think a Ministry Apprenticeship might be for you, we would love to hear from you!
-Please contact us at: apprenticeships@latimerchurch.nz
+If you think a Ministry Apprenticeship might be for you, please get in touch.

 All donations made towards our Ministry Apprenticeship Fund are used to train men and women for Gospel ministry.
 If you would like to partner with us as we seek to raise up a generation of Bible teachers for NZ and beyond, please make donations to: